 This is an exciting opportunity for a highly motivated ANP to join a newly merged team of ANP’s and trainee ANP’s.

-The ANP team provide essential services across Primary care, OOH, MIU, Sutor ward CCHI and the Ross Memorial Hospital, Dingwall.
+The ANP team provides essential services across Primary care, OOH, MIU, Sutor ward CCHI and the Ross Memorial Hospital, Dingwall.

-You will have the opportunity to contribute in the shaping and development of patient care under a pioneering new ANP model.
-Together we will develop and enhance the future of the health care services in the local area.
+You will have the opportunity to contribute to the shaping and development of patient care under a pioneering new ANP model, where together we will develop and enhance the future of health care services in the local area.

 You will initially be based in Primary care but with flexible rotations into the other areas.
 There will be an opportunity for some negotiation on rotation/s.